reinout/checkoutmanager/README.txt

 copying the config file (this was actually the purpose I build it for: I had to change laptops when I switched jobs...).

-Warning: I only tested it on OSX and linux, so no guarantees for windows.
-If there are changes needed, they'll probably be minor.
-So I welcome bug reports and patches.
+Checkoutmanager works on linux, osx and windows.

 Starting to use it